Vijayarajamayuri/RoomHunt/README.md

 Database Requirements:
-For this project we are using firebase a cloud storing database which stores all information reagarding the users and tenants
+For this project we are using firebase a cloud storing database which stores all information reagarding the users and tenants and it also reterives the data which is stored in the database regarding the room information.